 Today (May 6) is National Nurses Day, and there are far more than just four reasons to celebrate the nearly 4 million registered nurses in our country.
 Nursing is a career field that’s rapidly growing in popularity—the U.S. Bureau of Labor Statistics predicts that the RN profession will grow by 12% from 2012-28, adding thousands of jobs.

 And of course, as the COVID-19 pandemic continues in the United States, the demand for nurses has never been higher.
 We’ve been amazed to see the sheer number of nurses stepping up to the plate and bravely standing on the frontlines against coronavirus.
-Some nurses are even coming out of retirement to help fight the virus, while current nursing students are actively stepping up, requesting emergency nursing licenses so that they can do their part to combat coronavirus.
+Some are even coming out of retirement to help fight the virus, while current nursing students are actively stepping up, requesting emergency nursing licenses so that they can do their part to combat coronavirus.

 Nursing is an absolutely essential career: nurses help to hold up our healthcare system and the thousands of healthcare organizations they work in.
 They deal day-in and day-out with us when we’re at our worst—sick and tired and often fed up with the healthcare system.
 They take our blood pressure, give us our medication, and check-in on us when we’re in the hospital as they make their rounds.
 They walk nearly 5 miles a day going back and forth between patients!
 Nurses do all this while still treating patients with kindness, compassion, and grace.